nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 <p class="blockquote">The godly themselves need this caution; they must not think, that because they are elected and justified, &c., that therefore they may do and live as they list. </p>

+The tone of Romans 8:13 is much more serious.
+If it is based on the traditional view, no flesh will be saved, Christ would have died in vain.

 #### Cambridge

 <p class="blockquote">put to death; an antithesis to the “death” just mentioned as the result of sin.
 The verb is in the present tense, and indicates a continued process of <u>resistance and self-denial</u>. ...
 This passage, and the parallels, shew how fully St Paul recognized the element of sinfulness as present still in the regenerate—so present as to call for <u>intense resistance</u>. </p>

 This is all I gathered in one Internet query.
-I presume the rest of commentaries commit the same isogesis as these we've read.
+I presume the rest of commentaries commit the same isogesis as those we've read.

 The Bible commentators are guilty of asking others to do what they themselves cannot do.
 Didn't Jesus say something about this concerning the teachers of the law?
 But it doesn't matter what the commentaries say, each one of us is accountable for making sure we're not in error in approaching this important concept because it profoundly affects our relationship with God.

 Who can verify that someone's flesh is indeed mortified?
 Can each one who holds the traditional view verify for himself if he fully passes the mortification test?

 ### <span style="color: #666666;">Running without aim</span>

 So far we have presented the case that there is no hope of heaven for those who hold the traditional view.
 The first part of Romans 8:13 which says *"if you live after the flesh you will die"* virtually condemned all of mankind because all who inherit fallen humanity live after the flesh.
-But here's what the Bible say about your ability to slay your flesh:
+Here's what the Bible say about your ability to have mastery over your flesh:

 <p class="blockquote">All have sinned and fallen short of God's glory <cite>(Romans 3:23)</cite></p>